Alex-r-l/IL2-Haptic-Feedback/README.md

 * **Interface:** Flexible adjustment of each effect's intensity via a convenient GUI.

 ### Game Setup
-For the program to work, you need to enable data transmission in IL-2:
+To use the program, you must disable feedback in the game settings and enable telemetry data transmission to the IL-2:
 1. Navigate to the game folder and locate the `data/startup.cfg` file.
 2. Open it with Notepad and add (or edit) the following sections:
 ```